Force over Distance: Faster than Light

 Young rolls his eyes.

-“You feeling okay, sir?”
-Matt asks, eyeing the bottle of electrolytes he’s carrying.
+“You feelin’ okay, sir?”
+Matt eyes the bottle of electrolytes.

 “A little under the weather, lieutenant,” Young admits, “but I’ll be fine.”

-Dr. Rush can be a real jerk sometimes.
+Dr. Rush smirks.
+The guy can be a real jerk sometimes.

 Young ignores him.
 “So.
 What are we doing here?”

-“Open it,” Rush’s gaze flicks to Chloe and then to the central closed door.
+“Open it.”
+Rush’s gaze flicks to Chloe, then to the central closed door.
 Chloe steps forward.

 Chloe stops, her hand inches from the controls.

-“Oh I’m sorry,” Rush’s voice goes velvet.
-“Did you feel the need to do something with guns first?”
+“Oh I’m sorry.”
+Rush’s voice goes velvet.
+“Did y’feel the need to do something with guns first?”

 “Policy is that in unexplored areas of the ship, military escorts go first,” Matt says.
 He looks to Young to back him up.

-Young is glaring at Rush.
+Young glares at Rush.
 “Does two days ago ring a bell?” the colonel growls.
 “Science Team?
 Unmarked room?
 Device that sliced up reference frames pretty good?”

 Rush shuts his eyes, like he’s trying to control a LOT of negative emotions.
 “That policy is for people who aren’t you and I?”